plenoxyz/mullvad-skvaller/README.md

 If you're paranoid about your data, host it yourself and/or scrape the code to not even use discord at all (easily done, just discard the `bot.py`).

+# Contribute

+If you want to contribute, feel free to propose improvements and suggestions.

 # TODO
+- add timestamps to failures/exceptions
+- notify users feature
+- when listing existing subscriptions, flag if server/country is not found anymore
 - improve the README